 In this mode, your clients won’t be able to choose a template when they create an account, but rather you will define which template should be used on each of your Plans.

 To do that, you’ll need to go to WP Ultimo Settings > Network Settings and in the Site Templates section, disable the Allow Template Selection option.

-Once that is done, you can navigate to your Plans page, select a plan, and in the Plan Settings block, select one of the available template on the Site Template options and Save.
+Once this is done, you can navigate to your Plans page, select a plan, and, in the Plan Settings block, select one of the available templates on the Site Template options and Save.

 Done.
 From now on, every time a new client signs up using this plan, they will get a new site that is a copy of the template you have selected.